-Birds of Montana will summarize information on the status, distribution, biology, conservation, and historical aspects of the 427 bird species known to occur in the state.
+Birds of Montana will summarize information on the status, distribution, biology, conservation, and historical aspects of the 430 bird species known to occur in the state.
 Because Montana is one of the few states without a general reference on its birds, the need for this book is great.
 Former Director of Bird Conservation Jeff Marks and co-authors Dan Casey and Paul Hendricks started writing in September 2007 and have been hard at work on the species accounts ever since.
-The book is slated for completion by the end of 2013.
+The completed manuscript was submitted to a publisher for review in spring 2014.

 Web pages for Birds of Montana are under construction, so check this page from time to time for new information.
 Also, please note that the information posted on these pages is in draft form and thus is subject to change at a later date.

 For information contact Jeff Marks at 503-774-4783 or firstname.lastname@example.org

 Birds of Montana will cover the status, distribution, biology, conservation, and historical aspects of the 430 bird species known to occur in the state.
 The project is administered by Montana Audubon, a 501(c)(3) institution, and we are seeking funds to help support research and writing time, pay for illustrations and travel to museums and libraries, and defray printing costs to reduce the retail price of the book.
 All royalties from book sales will go to Montana Audubon.

 In addition to requesting funds from foundations, businesses, and government agencies, we are seeking support from individuals who have an interest in birds and conservation in Montana.
 The Sponsor-a-Species Campaign, in which individuals sponsor one or more accounts, was so successful that all 430 species have been sponsored!
 Thanks to all who participated in this effort.

 NEW COVER ART FOR BIRDS OF MONTANA